Backtesting The Pullback Strategy On SPY

 In order not to repeat the results table too much in this article, we have summarized the average results in the table here below:

-From this table we can see the optimal parameters for the Pullback trade setup.
+From this table, we can see the optimal parameters for the Pullback trade setup.

 - A % decline of 2% is best used as an entry trigger for the pullback trade